AdMico/PyNE-wells/README.md

 APM currently runs this software in PyCharm, you may need to change accordingly for use in another IDE.

-1. In PyCharm set up a new Python project called `PyNE-wells` and ensure it is configured as Project venv and using your Python 3.12 interpreter.
+1. In PyCharm set up a new Python project called `PyNE-wells` and ensure it is configured as Project venv and using your Python 3.13 interpreter.
 2. Navigate using GitBash to the folder where the project is (typically `C:/Users/.../PyCharmProjects/PyNE-wells/`).
 3. Initialise the folder using `git init`.
-4. Switch the default branch from `master` to `main` using `git branch -m master main`, as an option, you might also set this as a default using `git config --global init.defaultBranch main`.
-5. Connect to the PyNE-wells repo using `git remote add origin https://github.com/AdMico/PyNE-wells/`.
+4. Connect to the PyNE-wells repo using `git remote add origin https://github.com/AdMico/PyNE-wells/`.
-6. Pull the repo using `git pull origin main`.
+5. Pull the repo using `git pull origin main`.
-7. Install the requirements for the package as specified in `requirements.txt`.
+6. Install the requirements for the package as specified in `requirements.txt`.
-8. Go to `Config.py` file and set the hardware configurations, making particular note to correctly set the `PiBox` parameter so you don't send commands to someone else's MUXBox.
+7. Go to `Config.py` file and set the hardware configurations, making particular note to correctly set the `PiBox` parameter so you don't send commands to someone else's MUXBox.
-9. Go to `GlobalMeasID.py` and initialise the GMID for your particular instance.
+8. Go to `GlobalMeasID.py` and initialise the GMID for your particular instance.
-10. You are ready to run, and `AssayRun4.py` is the best place to start.
+9. You are ready to run, and `AssayRun4.py` is the best place to start.
 Further information in the repo for our electrical set-up, which is coming in the near future.